 - "When you talk, I can't hear the movie.
 Please keep it down."

-Tips for Behaving More Assertively (taken from Mountain State Centers for Independent Living):
+Tips for Behaving More Assertively (Mountain State Centers for Independent Living)

 - Speak up when you have an idea or opinion.